CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-09-15-how-to-stop-clear-from-clearing-scrollback-buffer.md

 tags:
   - bash
   - linux
+excerpt: "This article will show how to disable the behaviour of clear to erase this history of your terminal output."
 ---

+When working in a terminal shell trying and testing it can be very usefull to scroll back through all output that has passed by.
+Still you want to have an empty terminal from time to time when starting your next test.
+This you can do with either `Ctrl-L` or with `clear`.
+There is an important difference between the two.

+Although the option "limit scrollback to" is unchecked the terminal is not consistent in keeping this promise.
+This is because the command `clear` has it’s own opinion about this.
+This article will describe how to make adjustments to the terminal settings in the shell to have clear behave as desired in this case: leave the scrollback history alone and show all.

 This is a scripted version from my previous article Avoid clear to clear scrollback buffer of the terminal.
 The breakdown of this script will be discussed in this post.